Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: 1 round
 You cast forth a roil of electrical energy that clings where it strikes.
 Make a ranged spell attack against a target within range.
 On a hit, the target takes 8d8 Lightning damage and has disadvantage on Saves against effects that deal Lightning damage until the end of your next turn.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 4 or higher, the damage increases by 1d8 for each slot level above 3.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 4 or higher, the damage increases by 1d8 for each slot level above 3.
 - **Classes**: Artificer, Druid, Sorcerer, Wizard *(Source: CS)*